mlr0019/pdsnd_github/README.md

 Udacity Bikeshare Data Project

 ### Description
-Filter and get stats for Bikeshare data
+Filter and get stats for Bikeshare data for Chicago, New York City, and Washington

 ### Files used
 Data files not in the remote repository include: